ker0olos/fable/README.md

 Responsible for any Alley Cats specific commands like rolling dice.

-### AniList
+### Fable

-Responsible for any AniList specific commands like showing info about a specific anime/manga.
+Responsible for some AniList-specific commands like showing info about a specific anime/manga, and some minigames related to anime/manga.